barbarer/py4e-int/_sources/iterations/WriteCode.rst

                 x = 3
                 i = 0
                 while i < 3:
+                    # Increase x by 1 for each run of the loop
                     x = x + 1
                     i = i + 1
+                # Print the x variable
                 print(x)

 #.